 December 16, 2021

-Axis wrongly denied coverage because the policy's exclusion for claims arising from a "violation of statute" applies only to claims arising from statutes named in the exclusion or those similar to statutes named in the exclusion.
+The residents claim that Axis wrongly denied coverage because the policy's exclusion for claims arising from a "violation of statute" applies only to claims arising from statutes named in the exclusion or those similar to statutes named in the exclusion.
 Referring to the Illinois Supreme Court's decision in West Bend Mutual Insurance Co. v.
 Krishna Schaumburg Tan Inc., the residents argued that Axis' policy did not name BIPA and the statutes it did name were not similar to the BIPA provision Wynndalco Enterprises LLC allegedly violated.

-The residents, Melissa Thornley, Deborah Benjamin-Koller and Josue Herrera, are suing Axis after reaching a settlement with Wynndalco under which the information technology company assigned its rights to the residents.
-The residents first sued Wynndalco in May 2020 as representatives of a proposed class whose biometric information was in a database compiled by facial-recognition company Clearview AI Inc. and purchased by Wynndalco.
+The residents are suing Axis after reaching a settlement with Wynndalco under which the information technology company assigned its rights to the residents.
+The plaintiffs first sued Wynndalco in May 2020 as representatives of a proposed class whose biometric information was in a database compiled by facial-recognition company Clearview AI Inc. and purchased by Wynndalco.
 That data was eventually sold to the Chicago Police Department, according to court records.

 The case is Melissa Thornley et al. v.
-Axis Insurance Co., case number 2021CH06168, in the Circuit Court of Cook County, Illinois.
+Axis Insurance Co., No. 2021CH06168 and is pending in the Circuit Court of Cook County, Illinois.